GAP2 provides an Exchange Program for researchers, fishery stakeholders and policy makers exploring how collaboration works.

 - Practices abroad.

 Potential candidates will be asked to consider the bases for visiting a specific place or organisation and how the exchange activity would benefit the Gap2 project as a whole, as well as the candidate personally.
+Although all propositions and candidates are welcome, we are presently particularly interested in activities that focus on making the connection with policy.
 The proposed activities must have a clear project benefit and coincide with three core aspects of the GAP2 program:

 - An interdisciplinary focus.